Glassy-winged sharpshooter: Life history

+Ecology

 The glassy-winged sharpshooter feeds on a wide variety of plants.
 Scientists estimate the host plants for this sharpshooter include over 70 different plant species.
 Among the hosts are grapes, citrus trees, almonds, stone fruit, and oleanders.
 Because of the large number of hosts, glassy-winged sharpshooter populations are able to flourish in both agricultural and urban areas.
 They feed on a plant by inserting their needle-like mouth parts into the plant's xylem.
 While feeding, sharpshooters squirt small droplets of waste from the anus (filtered xylem fluid, basically water with trace solutes, especially carbohydrates), often called "leafhopper rain."
 These droplets are messy and, when the water evaporates, leave a residue that gives plants and fruit a whitewashed appearance.

 Their feeding method, along with their voracious appetite for so many different hosts, makes glassy-winged sharpshooters an effective vector for the Xylella fastidiosa bacterium.
 Once the sharpshooter feeds on an infected plant, X. fastidiosa colonizes it by forming a biofilm on its mouth-parts.
 The sharpshooter then transmits the disease to additional plants while feeding.
 A plant that is not affected by any of the diseases caused by X. fastidiosa becomes a reservoir, holding the bacterium for other sharpshooters to pick up and carry to other plants.
 X. fastidiosa is linked to many plant diseases, including phoney peach disease in the southern United States, oleander leaf scorch and Pierce's disease in California, and citrus X disease in Brazil.